jtpio/jtpio.github.io/_posts/2016-02-21-pancakes-and-triangles.md

 Sure many people have already worked on this since it is quite famous.
 Even [Bill Gates](//en.wikipedia.org/wiki/Pancake_sorting#The_original_pancake_problem) has apparently done some research on it.

 We imagined the problem as a **graph**, and the number of flips as **distances between nodes**.
-So we used the great [networkx](//networkx.github.io/) library to facilitate graph creation and shortest paths calcultations.
+So we used the great [networkx](//networkx.github.io/) library to facilitate graph creation and shortest paths calculations.
 Again, a super useful tool!

 Here is a notebook detailing the different steps, with the Python code and some explanations: [nbviewer.jupyter.org/gist/jtpio/7100232ffa745b27f7df](//nbviewer.jupyter.org/gist/jtpio/7100232ffa745b27f7df)